gayanper/gap-eclipse-plugins/README.md

+# For Viewers
+**This plugin needs lot of refactoring, this is still in early exprimental level.**

 This project is built using Eclipse Tycho (https://www.eclipse.org/tycho/) and requires at least maven 3.0 (http://maven.apache.org/download.html) to be built via CLI.
 Simply run :